 Drewy Dyson was the very antithesis of respectability, a well known racing identity in every sense of the term, then and now.
 Yet despite everything, he always remained close to his half-brother Joseph.
 Why, I’ve no idea.
 In 1910, on the centennial of their late father’s birth, they jointly placed a memorial in the local paper.
 They were proud of their father.

-But Joseph junior was not proud of his relations.
+But Joseph junior was not so enamoured of his relations.
 In 1893 he was attempting to cast off the inky shadow of father’s family, a task all the more difficult because they shared the same name.
 The week after the reports of the Court case were published, (Drewy was fined yet again) a classified advertisement appeared in the same paper:

 Old Joseph Dyson finally passed away in 1912 aged 66 years, at his house in Robinson Street, North Perth.
 His son performed the required conventional pieties, and had him buried in Karrakatta Cemetery in the same plot as his late mother-in-law.
 No headstone was purchased.
 The grave is unmarked.